-The Republican Party of Arizona ("RPAZ") submits this brief as amicus curiae to underscore two discrete points.
-First, irrespective of whether or to what extent the President can prompt the Election Assistance Commission ("EAC") to act, the National Voter Registration Act of 1993, 52 U.S.C. § 20501, et seq. ("NVRA"), certainly permits the EAC to require documentary proof of citizenship as a prerequisite to registering to vote in federal elections.
+The Republican Party of Arizona ("RPAZ") and RITE PAC submit this brief as amici curiae to underscore two points.
+First, irrespective of whether or to what extent the President can prompt the Election Assistance Commission ("EAC") to act, the National Voter Registration Act of 1993, 52 U.S.C. § 20501, et seq. ("NVRA"), certainly permits the EAC (and the respective States) to require documentary proof of citizenship as a prerequisite to registering to vote in federal elections.
 Second, the President's directive that federal voter registration agencies "shall assess citizenship prior to providing a Federal voter registration form to enrollees of public assistance programs" is consistent with and implements Congress' express objective of confining the franchise to United States citizens and prohibiting the registration of non-citizens.